simla-tech/ExpansionPanel/README.md

+# NOTE

+This is a fork of ExpansionPanel that was created for the purpose of re-publishing the library, as it was no longer available in previous repository.
+Check out the [Download](#download) section for new artifact location.

 # ExpansionPanel

 Expansion panels contain creation flows and allow lightweight editing of an element.

 *AndroidX Ready*

 Based on `Expansion Panels` described on Material Design Components https://material.io/archive/guidelines/components/expansion-panels.html#

 [![screen](https://raw.githubusercontent.com/florent37/ExpansionPanel/master/medias/material-components-expansion-panels.png)](https://www.github.com/florent37/ExpansionPanel)